 Sure, those big expensive welders with enough power to dim the entire town’s lights on every arc start do a lot.

 But they are expensive, big, and heavy.
 Not everyone needs all that power.
+The Hobart Handler 140 may be a good solution because it’s not as heavy and offers enough power for most hobbyists.

 What’s Included with the Handler 140